Start My Answer

 Phoenix Financial Services is a debt collection agency based in Indiana (specifically Indianapolis) that has been in business since 2014.
 The company focuses on third party debt collection and is listed as a domestic limited liability company.
 According to the Indiana Secretary of State's Office, Phoenix Financial Services maintains a perpetual business license with five full-time employees and annual revenue of close to $500,000.00.

-Phoenix Financial Services has bad reviews
+Read Phoenix Financial Services reviews online

 Know your rights when Phoenix Financial Services contacts you to collect a debt